-You should seek veterinary treatment as soon as possible for your dog if he is experiencing any of these symptoms.
+You should seek veterinary treatment as soon as possible for your dog if he has ingested more Xanax than he should have or is experiencing any of these symptoms.
 Your veterinarian will be able to confirm your dog’s toxicity with blood work and a urinalysis.
 Depending on the severity of your dog’s toxicity, your dog may just need supportive treatment at home, or he may need to be hospitalized if his case is more severe.
 His prognosis of recovery will depend on the severity of his toxicity as well as how quickly you seek medical treatment for him.

 Xanax toxicity can range from mild to severe.
 In the most severe cases it can lead to respiratory and/or cardiac distress for your dog.
 This is considered a medical emergency and you need to get your dog to your veterinarian as soon as possible.

 Symptoms of Xanax toxicity may include:

 - Respiratory depression

 Xanax is a classification of medication known as a benzodiazepine.
 This drug is used in humans as well as pets; primarily those with anxiety.
 These medications can also be prescribed for use as a muscle relaxant, sleep aid and anti-convulsant medication.
 Related medication include alprazolam, zolazepam, prazepam, pinazepam, oxazepam, nitrazepam, midazolam, diazepam, lorazepam, clonazepam, Klonopin, Versed and Valium.

 Causes of Xanax Toxicity in Dogs